vizard0912/PNGTuber-Pro-Max/README.md

 2. [AMelodicPerson:IS THIS THE BEST PNGTUBER PROGRAM?!?! | PNGTuber Plus Tutorial](https://youtu.be/FRhhuvmtebg?si=nszM1DzT64F_AYIy) by [AMelodicPerson](https://www.youtube.com/@AMelodicPerson)

 **Does it work with Mac/Linux?**
-Windows only (for now)
+Windows only (for now).

 **How is PNGTuber Pro Max different from other PNGTuber Plus alternatives?**
-Currently it keeps the UI and functions of the original but more optimized
+Currently it keeps the UI and functions of the original but more optimized.

 **Can I report a bug or request a feature?**
-Yes, feel free to send me a message on [twitter](https://x.com/vizardo_)
+Yes, feel free to send me a message on [twitter](https://x.com/vizardo_).